GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/maximize-ad-relevance/index.md

 ecosystem can approach ad relevance in a cookieless future:

 * What is changing about the data used to show relevant ads?
-* How might ad tech solutions offer interest-based advertising without third-party cookies?
+* How might ad tech offer interest-based advertising without third-party cookies?
 * How can machine learning maximize performance using privacy-safe signals?